borisdj/borisdj.github.io/_posts/2025-11-10-google-sheets-in-overdrive.md

 * Disdvantages:
 --Scalability limits for large data
   (10 million cells limit per sheet, but slow with more then 100 000 rows, 10-20 columns.
 --Privacy issue - mostly fixed with 2FA (2-Factor-Authentification) login.
---Aa